The Very Worst Thing a Christian can Settle for-

 Listen to those who have your best interests at heart-

 In 1st Samuel twenty-five David was insulted in a big way by a horrible man named Nabal (1st Samuel 25:1-11).
-David spent some time reflecting on the situation and before long became angry and bitter towards Nabal (1stSamuel 25:12-13).
-He headed back to Nabal’s house to exact revenge.
+David spent some time reflecting on the situation.
+Before long he became angry and bitter towards Nabal (1stSamuel 25:12-13).
+He headed back to Nabal’s house to kill him.
 On his way there, David met Nabal’s wife Abigail and she gently but firmly reminded David he was better and God had more for Him than petty revenge (1st Samuel 25:23-31).
 David immediately saw the wisdom in her rebuke.
 He reversed course immediately and God blessed him for it (1st Samuel 25:32-35).
 God often brings a voice of reason into our most bitter moments.
-It is wisdom to heed those voices.
+It is wisdom to heed their warnings.

 Learn to praise God in the dark-